kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 ```

 Determine the area of the largest rectangle that can be formed only from the bars of the histogram.
 For the diagram above, for example, this would be six, representing the `2 x 3` area at the bottom right.

+Problem 635 (Hard)

+This problem was asked by Facebook.

+Implement regular expression matching with the following special characters:

+- `.` (period) which matches any single character
+- `*` (asterisk) which matches zero or more of the preceding element

+That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.

+For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+Given the regular expression ".*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.